usdoj-crt/crt-portal/README.md

 Install Docker

     https://www.docker.com/get-started

+Create [ssh key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and add it to GitHub.

+Clone the project locally:

+    git clone git@github.com:usdoj-crt/crt-portal.git

-Create a .env file in the top of your directory and set `SECRET_KEY` to a long, random string.
+In the top level directory create a .env file in the top of your directory and set `SECRET_KEY` to a long, random string.

     SECRET_KEY=''